hotternative/hotternative.github.io/_posts/2022-11-04-github-pages.md

 2. Activate Github Pages:

     Navigate to the settings page of the repository on GitHub, find the Github "pages" section and select the branch and directory using the select source dropdown.
-Follow a more detailed instruction [here]( https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-from-a-branch).
+You can follow a more detailed instruction [here]( https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-from-a-branch).

 3. Add posts: